 - The Jammerbugt structure is bounded to the east and north by large faults which fully offset the Gassum Fm.
-The structure dips relatively steeply to the west into a narrow graben. - There are no wells in the immediate vicinity of the structure, but the Børgium-1 and Vedsted-1 wells to the east, albeit in more proximal locations for sediment input, have net sand of 80 -100 m and excellent quality. - The simulation shows that while aquifer quality on the crest is excellent, dynamic capacity is limited by the aquifer disconnection to west and north and by the expected poorer permeability in the graben to the west, limiting maximum injection rates to approximately 2.2 MTPA
+The structure dips relatively steeply to the west into a narrow graben. - There are no wells in the immediate vicinity of the structure, but the Børgium-1 and Vedsted-1 wells to the east, albeit in more proximal locations for sediment input, have net sand of 80 -100 m and excellent quality. - The simulation shows that despite the aquifer disconnection to west and north and an expected reduction in permeability in the graben to the west, long-term injection rates of 8